mavieth/image-resizer/README.md

-# Command Line Image Resizing with ImageMagick
+# Bash Script Image Resizing with ImageMagick
 This script is used for creating different sized images that integrate nicely with social media websites.
 I became quite tired of using finder to resize and resample images for web development projects.
 Hopefully this tool can help you out as it helps me.

 ## Installation